 A new CD “Life on Earth” was released in January 2018 – Ratko with Antonio Sanchez, Stefano Bedetti and Renato Chicco.

-A new CD “Light in the World” – Ratko Zjaca with John Riley, Stefano Bedetti and Renato Chicco is coming out soon.
+A new CD “Light in the World” – Ratko Zjaca with John Riley, Stefano Bedetti and Renato Chicco is out now.

 Ratko performs on handcrafted guitars made by Chris Mirabella.

 Ratko endorses Godin Guitars and uses CP-1A pickups for acoustic guitar from Carlos Juan.